HL7/davinci-crd/input/pagecontent/cards.md

 ### Coverage Information Response Type
 This response type uses a <a href="https://cds-hooks.hl7.org/2.0/#system-action">systemAction</a> to automatically update the order or other resource in the CRD Client with an extension that conveys information related to the coverage of the order.
 This response type **SHALL NOT** use a card.

+Support expectations for this hook by CDS Services are as follows:

+1. Payers **SHALL** support supplying coverage information for all primary hooks (order-sign, order-dispatch, appointment-book).
+2. Payers **MAY** support supplying coverage information for all other hooks.
+3. Payers SHALL supply coverage information for all hooks where they support it unless the EHR sends a configuration option asking them not to.
+4. If coverage information is evaluated, a system action **SHALL** be returned for each in-scope 'request' resource unless that 'request' resource already has a coverage-information extension and the payer has no new information to add.

 A new FHIR [coverage-information](StructureDefinition-ext-coverage-information.html) extension is defined that allows assertions around coverage and prior authorization to also be captured computably, including what assertion is made, what coverage the assertion is made with respect to, when the assertion was made, and - optionally - a trace id that can be used for audit purposes.